LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 solid symbol are more likely to be non-passable terrain than items.
-In case of doubt, one of the aiming commands (keypad `/`, with default keybinding) cycles through all visible and remembered items on the level and another (keypad `*`, with default keybinding) though all foes.
+In case of doubt, one of the aiming commands (keypad `/`, with default keybinding) cycles through all visible and remembered items on the level and another (keypad `*`, with default keybinding) through all foes.
 The basic terrain kinds are as follows.

-    game map terrain type                  on-screen symbol
+    terrain type                           on-screen symbol
     wall (horizontal and vertical)         - and |
     tree or rock or man-made column        0 rubble                                 &